 Spoiler alert: We don’t support Canada Goose here at Trend.
 They kill animals and that’s not cool.

 Notice how up to date their Instagram Shopping is:

 Back to knowing your audience and building your brand: Canada Goose clearly knows their audience and made some UNREAL super high-quality content for their IGTV.
 Highly encourage you to check it out:

 How DirtyLemon created a content studio to build an audience

 To add on to this, we’ve been a fan of DirtyLemon’s bold strategies (such as taking orders by text only) since day one.
 However, they recently suffered a rough patch where their CAC (customer acquisition costs) for Facebook and Instagram ads rose to over $50.

-If you understand anything about basic business economics it doesn’t take too much math to realize that this way of acquiring customers is just not sustainable.
+If you understand anything about basic business economics it doesn’t take too much math to realize that an increasing CAC is just not sustainable.
 So what did they do?
 They quit running Facebook and Instagram ads altogether.